The Truth About Purple Weed: What It Is & Why It’s Purple

 Is purple weed stronger than green or red?

-Now, onto the burning question—is purple weed stronger than regular weed?
-The answer is a clear No. It is confirmed that the color of the weed doesn’t determine whether purple weed is better or stronger than green.
+It has been confirm that the color of the weed doesn’t determine whether purple weed is better or stronger than green weed.

 Granddaddy Purple and Purple Haze are fan favorites for their strong potency.
 However, plenty of green strains offer the same powerful effects.